-NYC parking ticket warriors reveal a pattern when issuing street cleaning tickets
+NYC parking ticket warriors reveal a pattern of issuing street cleaning tickets

-My mission was to learn a few things about how ticketing works in my neighborhood, Carroll Gardens.
-We’ve got a “No Parking, Street Cleaning, 11:30AM-1:00PM” sign on our block, so I decided to learn everything I could about the way tickets were given during that time period in our neighborhood.”
+Professor Wellington wanted to learn how ticketing worked in his neighborhood, Carroll Gardens.
+We’ve got a “No Parking, Street Cleaning, 11:30AM-1:00PM” sign on our block.
+So, he decided to research about the way tickets were given during that time period.”

 Here’s a link to the article that includes all of the findings of Professor Wellington.
 His findings are not only fascinating, but will help you save money and your valuable time baby-sitting your chariot on street cleaning days.